raspberrypilearning/catch-the-bus/en/quiz1/question_1.md

   --- feedback ---

+Yes.
 After you click on the green flag, there is a four-second wait before the bus glides away.

   --- /feedback ---